Timeline of the Gezi Park protests: 3 June

 During the night riot police fired tear gas directly into the homes of civilians.
-Throughout Istanbul, and in different neighborhoods of Ankara, Izmir and Antalya, clashes occurred throughout the night.
-Protesters in Izmir set fire to the AKP's headquarters in the city.
+Throughout Istanbul, and in different neighborhoods of Ankara, İzmir and Antalya, clashes occurred throughout the night.
+Protesters in İzmir set fire to the AKP's headquarters in the city.
 CNN Türk, the Turkish CNN channel, joined Ulusal Kanal and Halk TV in broadcasting live footage from the protests.

 The Dolmabahçe Mosque welcomed protesters in and became a makeshift hospital; local restaurants and hotels also sheltered protesters.
 In Beşiktaş tourists and demonstrators were treated in mosques for severe injuries due to lack of ambulances.
 Police reportedly committed random acts of violence against protesters.
 The Shangri-La Hotel was used as a makeshift hospital as well.

-AKP sympathizers were allegedly seen attacking men and woman on the streets of Izmir.
+AKP sympathizers were allegedly seen attacking men and woman on the streets of İzmir.
 In some cities AKP voters accompanied police.

 Metin Feyzioglu, the President of the Turkish Bar Association (TBB), reported that in Ankara's Kızılay, police had targeted an infirmary and used gas grenades against the doctors and patients inside.

 In the early hours of the day, several truck drivers escorted the protesters in order to shield them from police water cannons and tear gas in Beşiktaş.
 Protests got bigger in the afternoon as several unions called a general strike in response to "state terrorism."
 Several working protesters also joined the crowd after finishing work.
 Several protests were scheduled in the night in order to attract a larger turnout.
-Tens of thousands took to the streets in the afternoon in Izmir and Ankara.
+Tens of thousands took to the streets in the afternoon in İzmir and Ankara.

 In Ankara the offices of the newspaper Sol were ransacked by police, using tear gas and water cannon and manhandling three members of staff.